Which Sets Of Ordered Pairs Represent Functions

 Q1: Can a function have the same y-value for different x-values?

 Yes, absolutely.
-A function can map multiple x-values to the same y-value.
+Here's the thing — a function can map multiple x-values to the same y-value.
 This is a many-to-one mapping.
-However, it cannot map a single x-value to multiple y-values.
+On the flip side, it cannot map a single x-value to multiple y-values.

 Q2: What if the set of ordered pairs is empty?
 Does it represent a function?